freeCodeCamp/CurriculumExpansion/fullstack-cert/python-projects/luhn-algo-lab/user-stories.md

-The Luhn algorithm- also known as the "modulus 10" or "mod 10" algorithm- is a simple checksum formula used to validate a variety of identification numbers, like credit card numbers.
+The Luhn algorithm, also known as the "modulus 10" or "mod 10" algorithm, is a simple checksum formula used to validate a variety of identification numbers, like credit card numbers.
 These are the steps to validate a number using the Luhn algorithm:
-- Set aside the right most digit (the check digit).
+- Set aside the rightmost digit (the check digit).
-- Excluding the last digit, start from the right most digit and double the value of every second digit.
+- Excluding the last digit, start from the rightmost digit and double the value of every second digit.
-- If the product is greater than `9`, sum the digits of the products to get a single digit.
-Alternatively, you can subtract `9` from the product.
+- If the result of doubling a digit is greater than `9`, sum the digits to get a single digit.
+Alternatively, you can subtract `9` from the result.
 - Take the sum of all the digits including the check digit.
 - If the sum of all the digits is a multiple of `10`, then the number is valid; else it is not valid.